Click HERE to check out the latest awesome Club Video, courtesy of NPOC Member edk_N16 - Thanks Ed! |

 The fault

+The centre console screen does not work.
+The heating controls do not work.
+The Audio does not work.
+The fault tends to appear during cold weather and may dissapear when the car's interrior warms up.
 Remove the ashtray and heat the back of the DVD drive with a hairdryer.
 If the screen comes to life within 5 minutes, this will confirm that the DVD drive can be fixed.
 This is just a test and will not permanently fix the problem.

-On the DVD drive, there is a DC/DC converter which converts incoming voltages to the voltages required to power up the screen.
+The cause On the DVD drive, there is a DC/DC converter which converts incoming voltages to the voltages required to power up the screen.
 On this DC/DC converter there is a transistor which sits between 3 coils.
 Coils naturally vibrate when powered.
 Manufacturers use a glue to stop this vibration and the resulting noise.
 On the Nissan Primera DVD drive, this glue comes into contact with a transistor.
 It appears that the vibration is transferred from the coils to the transistor breaking the solder joint to the circuit board.
 During cold weather the glue contracts and lifts the transistor away from the circuit board.
+Images DVD Drive with the metal cover removed.

 ![]() The long board removed from the DVD player.
 The DC/DC converter where the fault lies is inside the metal box. ![]()